What does Habitat for Humanity do?

 How does Habitat determine the house size for each homebuyer?

-HFHTS builds houses according to the number of family members in a household.
-Our homes are affordable, energy efficient and provide adequate living and storage space for most families.
+HFHTS builds houses according to the number of members in a household.
+Our homes are affordable, energy efficient and provide adequate living and storage space for most homebuyers.

 Can I have a garage or carport added to a Habitat house?